paulaasoriano2/lab2-web-server-paulaasoriano2/REPORT.md

 - **Certificate management**: Understand and practice generating, configuring, and debugging SSL certificates.

 - **Testing practices**: Strengthened knowledge in writing integration tests with TestRestTemplate, managing request headers and validating responses with different Content-Types.
+In addition, it was also learned that when enabling HTTPS in a development or testing environment, the test clients must also be configured to handle SSL certificates properly.
+This highlighted the importance of understanding how SSL works in client-server communication and the need for custom configurations in order to maintain compatibility in testing scenarios.

 - **Debugging cross-platform issues**: Learned how to identify and resolve environment-specific problems, such as PowerShell curl aliasing and OpenSSL configuration errors.

 ## 4. AI Disclosure
 ### 4.1.
 AI Tools Used
-The main AI tool used in this project was ChatGPT (OpenAI) and it was employed for generating HTML and CSS templates for the custom error page, providing debugging suggestions and explanations for common Spring Boot issues, and refining the documentation to improve clarity, conciseness and professionalism.
+The AI tool used in this project was ChatGPT (OpenAI) and it was employed for generating HTML and CSS templates for the custom error page, providing debugging suggestions and explanations for common Spring Boot issues, and refining the documentation to improve clarity, conciseness and professionalism.

 ### 4.2.
 AI-Assisted Work
 This section describes the specific parts of the project where AI assistance was used.